NCSU-App-Development-Club/react-native-s25/README.md

 2. Create a new branch: `git checkout -b <first name-last name>` (for example, `Abel Lu` would create a branch called `abel-lu` by running `git checkout -b abel-lu`)

-3. Export your Figma design--go to the right menu, which should have an `Export` section, and click `Export <your design name>`--add it to the `counter-wireframes` directory on your local version of the repo, then rename it to `your-name.png` (with your full name; same format as the branch name, like `abel-lu.png`)
+3. Export your Figma design--go to the right menu, which should have an `Export` section, and click `Export <your design name>`--add it to the `counter-designs` directory on your local version of the repo, then rename it to `your-name.png` (with your full name; same format as the branch name, like `abel-lu.png`)

 ![figma export menu](assets/figma-export.png)